togfoxy/Autarky2/README.md

 Click a blue villager with mouse.
 The villager will turn red and have a circle around it.

+Press 'keypad 5' to unselect all the villagers

 Press 'f' to turn the villager into a FARMER

 Press 'w' to turn the villager into a WOODSMAN